 As odd as it may sound, a properly ventilated attic can actually help your roof during the winter months.
 Allowing the air to flow through your attic under your roof can help prevent ice damming that caused by heat trapped in the attic melting the snow on your roof, then refreezing and backing up under your shingles.

 As counter intuitive as it may seem, ensuring you have adequate ventilation inside your home can help with your “thermal comfort”.
 What is “thermal comfort”?
 Thermal comfort is your perception of how hot or cold you at any given time or place.
 While you may think of it in terms of air temperature, thermal comfort is also influenced by humidity, radiant temperature, air movement, the insulation provided by your clothing, and your own metabolism.

 Humidity is the water vapor in the air at any given time and the amount of humidity in your home can vary greatly, as can its effects.
 Cooking, showers, laundry, all of these activities will release moisture into your home.
 Properly ventilated home will have enough air movement to remove the moisture.
 If your home is sealed too tightly and does not have adequate ventilation that same moisture will collect against the outer walls and in your attic which can damage your insulation and lessen its R-value.

-Midwest Exteriors Plus has over 40 years of experience providing the Twin Cities with quality products and workmanship.
+Midwest Roofing, Siding and Windows has over 40 years of experience providing the Twin Cities with quality products and workmanship.
 We know this area and what your home needs when it comes to ventilation.